 The ASVAB Scores and Recruitment Process

-The ASVAB exam scores are used both for enlisting to appropriate branches of service and for classifying candidates into the best suitable job roles within the branches.
+The scores of the exam are used both for enlisting to appropriate branches of service and for classifying candidates into the best suitable job roles within the branches.
 For enlisting, the scores of only four subtests are used (AFQT scores); while for classification, the standard scores of individual subtests are grouped further into different lines or clusters, and the line scores are used.
 The minimum AFQT scores required for enlisting and the line score criteria differ for the various branches of services.
 For example, an AFQT score of 31 is enough for US Army enlisting, while a score of 45 is essential for enlisting into the US Coast Guard (http://www.military.com/ASVAB/0,,ASVAB_MOS.html).

 Accordingly, this examination is one of the most important steps to military recruitment in the US.
 Based on the candidate's aspirations, interest areas, skills, and the wing of service they are interested in, they need to prepare for the exam and target their scores.
 If aspiring for a military career, the ASVAB is, thus, a must!